cecileung1208/Airbnb_analysis_NYC/README.md

 ## Results

+**Borough Analysis**
 * The average rates have been lower in 2019-2021 compared to 2017-2018.
-* Average Rates for private and shared room are significantly lower than enitre home/apt and hotel rooms.
+* The neighbourhood that is most reviewed and has the most superhosts is Bedford-Stuyvesant in Brooklyn.
 * Manhattan has the highest average rates and as you go further out from Manhanttan, the prices from the other boroughs are significantly lower.
+* Over 95% of the Airbnb listings are entire home/apartment and private Rooms.
+* Brooklyn has the most reviews with over 369,000 reviews.

+**Neighbourhood Analysis**
 * Almost 85% of the listings are in Brooklyn and Manhattan.
-* Over 95% of the Airbnb listings are entire home/apartment and private Rooms.
 * There are more listing and room type options towards the Brooklyn Bridge that links up Manhattan and Brooklyn.
-* Brooklyn has the most reviews with over 369,000 reviews.
-* The neighbourhood that is most reviewed and has the most superhosts is Bedford-Stuyvesant in Brooklyn.
+* There are more room type options in Manhattan as it is the city centre of New York City.
+* Staten Island has higher entire home/apartment rates in areas that are closer to the waterfront.
+* Average Rates for private and shared room are significantly lower than enitre home/apt and hotel rooms.

 ## Team Members
 **Caitlain Beachey** - HTML Developer <br>